 Rebuilding lives after calamity events

 Distributing Bibles in the native languages

 Providing linkages and opportunities for life changing surgeries

-At present, we have more than 20 ministry partners with our major support being given to Haven of Hope Orphanage and the Tebow Cure Hospital in Davao City.
+At present, we have more than 20 ministry partners with our major support being given to rural churches, scholarships and children having surgeries at the Tebow Cure Hospital in Davao City.

 We also support strategic, community based feeding programs in Mindanao and Leyte Islands